IdentityServer/Documentation/docs/configuration/scopesAndClaims.md

 * `Description`
     * Description of the claim
 * `AlwaysIncludeInIdToken`
     * Specifies whether this claim should always be present in the identity token (even if an access token has been requested as well).
 Applies to identity scopes only.
+Defaults to `false`.

 **Example of a `role` identity scope:**